daewon/hamsters/README.md

 Enumeration.parse("winter") // Some(Winter)
 ```

-It is also possible to use some custom namings :
+It is also possible to use custom namings :

 ```scala